Writing REST API Client in Go

 In this tutorial, we’re going to review some best practices of writing a good SDK in Go.

-We’ll be using Facest.io API as an example.
+We’ll be using Facest.io API (this project is shut down) as an example.

 Before we begin to write any code, we should study the API to understand the main aspects of it such as: